karmadude/karmadude.github.io/README.md

 ### Data Structures

+* [Stream.js](http://streamjs.org/) - lazily evaluated data structure similar to arrays and linked lists that can contain infinite items.
 * [RBush](https://github.com/mourner/rbush) -  a high-performance JavaScript library for 2D spatial indexing of points and rectangles, based on an optimized R-tree data structure with bulk insertion support.

 ### UI